Wear A Mask - it's airborne!

 - “Country X or state Y doesn’t have masks, and they’re better than your country”.
 Ask them what they think about Taiwan or South Korea who’ve performed among the best (with masks), and they get all racist or suggest it is faked.

-Raina MacIntyre’s work
+Raina MacIntyre’s work in particular

 Study ‘MacIntyre et al, 2015’, figures quite a lot as an anti-masker “truth”.
 Goddard’s Journal went into this study above.
 Meanwhile, Raina C MacIntyre is disgusted with mis-representation by anti-masker groups.
 She has published more in the last eighteen months to further indicate her science that masks actually work and that we should wear them: